-The University of Saskatchewan shall periodically review methods of student assessment, and shall include student consultation when doing so.
+The University of Saskatchewan shall periodically review methods of student assessment and shall include student consultation when doing so.

-Each college will set out regulations and guidelines governing methods of assessment permitted, final or any other examination requirements, including whether a student may obtain credit for a class even if the final examination is not written, and any limits on the relative weighting of final examinations or any other term work.
+Each college will set out regulations and guidelines governing methods of assessment permitted, final or any other examination requirements, including whether a student may obtain credit for a class even if they have not written or passed the final examination, and any limits on the relative weighting of final examinations or any other term work.